-To accessing the library's resources from off campus, there are three options:
+To access the library's resources from off campus, there are three primary options available:

 - Start at the library's home page.
 Many resources require authentication to confirm you are affiliated with an institution that has paid the subscription fees for access.
 By getting to the information source through the library's website, you will be prompted to sign in using your PID/password and 2-factor authentication.

 - Install the LibX browser extension (only available for Firefox or Chrome) so you can reload any page you are currently viewing through the library's off campus sign in service.

 - If you are using Google Scholar, set up your "library links" to include Virginia Tech

 - If you need help, contact us at 540-231-6610 for assistance.

 Accessing Print Resources

 - Except for materials on course reserve, the library book shelves ("stacks") are open for patrons to browse.
 Books and bound journals taken out of the library must be checked out at the front desk by presenting your Hokie Passport or library borrowing card.
 Regular circulating materials are checked out via Addison, while special categories of materials such as unbound issues of journals, audio-visual programs, etc. are checked out by filling out a Special Permission charge-slip for each item.
 See "policies" for more information.

 Other Access Options

 - Use Interlibrary Loan for desktop delivery of book chapters and print articles from the University Libraries collections.
 The item will be scanned and sent in an electronic format.